crelicthecleric/BCB503A3/Project_4/install_cellranger_package/Readme.md

 ### Note: Sars_cov.gtf  Sars_cov.fa are the reference genome and annotation for Covid-19

-### We then need to combine Human genome and Covid-19 genome together (sample for annotation files, the file with extension .gtf)
+### We then need to combine Human genome and Covid-19 genome together (annotation file is the file with extension .gtf)

 The code to combine Human and Covid 19 genome and annotation file: make_ref.sh